diogommpr/PORDATA-data-integration-analysis/README.md

 This project was developed to practice data cleaning, integration, and exploratory data analysis using public datasets from PORDATA, Base de Dados de Portugal Contemporâneo.

-The main goal was to apply the data wrangling techniques learned from *Wes McKinney's "Python for Data Analysis"*.
+The main goal was to apply the data wrangling techniques learned from "Python for Data Analysis, Data Wrangling with pandas, NumPy & Jupyter"*, by *Wes McKinney.
 To that end, I performed the following steps: downloading multiple datasets, cleaning and harmonizing them, merging them into a single unified dataset, and conducting exploratory analyses to extract insights at the municipal level.

 ## 2. Data Sources